 Training your dog can start as early as 8 weeks old.
 You may not be able to do a group class as most group classes will require puppies to be fully vaccinated.
 However, you can start with teaching your dog sit, their name and even look.
 If you want to start immediately, looking into lessons with a private dog trainer would be your best option.
 Training sessions will tire your dog out and will set you and your dog on the path to a more confident dog.

 Dog training does require consistency and patience and with puppies can sometimes be challenging.
-If you won’t be able to do the training on a consistent basis, you can find packages where the trainer does the dog training for you.
+If you won’t be able to do the training on a consistent basis, you can find programs where the dog trainer does the training for you.
 I offer Day Training Doggie Home School, you can check out more on my packages and services page.

 Playtime with you and the rest of the family is key.
 It strengthens the bond between you and Fido, it’s fun and Fido will definitely provide some entertainment.
 Playtime will lead to some cuddles since he should definitely be tired out after all of the fun.

 Now that you are on your puppy journey, these the beginning 5 steps to a well behaved puppy.
 Best of luck with your new fur baby.
 If you have more questions on your puppy training, house training , crate training or more.
 I have numerous blogs on the subject or you can contact me to set up an initial consultation.